admhpr/oversight/content/notes/on-systems-thinking.md

 * Delays in balancing feedback loops result in system oscillations (fluctuations over time of inventory levels).
 Other delays: production delays, delivery delays, construction delays.

+* Other delays: production delays, delivery delays, construction delays.

+> “Delays are pervasive in systems, and they are strong determinants of behavior.
+Changing the length of a delay may make a large change in the behavior of a system.”

 ### Reference